Statue of Frederick VI

-The statue of Frederick VI greets visitors just inside the main entrance to Frederiksberg Park at Frederiksberg Runddel in the Frederiksberg district of Copenhagen, Denmark.
-The bronze statue was created by Herman Wilhelm Bissen and is considered one of his best works.
-It was unveiled on 10 September 1858.
+The Statue of Frederick VI greets visitors just inside the main entrance to Frederiksberg Park at Frederiksberg Runddel in the Frederiksberg district of Copenhagen, Denmark.
+Unveiled on 10 September 1858, the bronze statue was created by Herman Wilhelm Bissen and is considered one of his best works.
+It is the first public depiction of a Danish monarch in everyday, contemporary attire, rather than that of antiquity, or galla uniform, popular in earlier sculpture.

 Design

-The statue offers a down-to-earth portrail of Frederick VI.
-He is not mounted on a horse and is not wearing a toga or a galla uniform as is normal in older portrails of monarchs.
+The statue offers a down-to-earth portrait of Frederick VI.
+He is not mounted on a horse and is not wearing a toga or a galla uniform as is normal in older portraits of monarchs.
 He is instead seen in a relaxed pose, wearing an everyday uniform with long coat and boots, with his right hand rested on his waist and the left hand on his sword.
 The unsentimental presentation of the king reflects his personality and relationship with the park and may also have been influenced by the recent transition from absolute to constitutional monarchy that was realized with the adoption of the Constitution of Denmark in 1849.
 The statue is considered one of Bissen's best works.

 The inscriptions on the plinth was written by J.N.
 Madvig.
 The inscription on the front reads "Frederik den Sjette / født 28. januar 1768 / død 3. december 1839".
 The inscription on the rear side reads " Dette minde rejstes 1858".
 The inscription on the left-hand side (south) reads "Her følte han sig lykkelig i sit trofaste folks midte".
 The inscription on the right-hand side (north) reads "Han styrede riget som kronprins og som konge i henved 56 år".